Geeksgelki/Lets-play-with-fibonacci/Functions 3.md

 string_test('The quick Brown Fox')
 ```

-    Original String :  The quick Brown Fox
+    Original String :  The quick Brow Fox
     No. of Upper case characters :  3
-    No. of Lower case Characters :  13
+    No. of Lower case Characters :  12